2.12. Provisions, Contingent Liabilities & Contingent Assets

 The Company's activities expose it to a variety of financial risks which includes market risk (including currency risk, interest rate risk and other price risk), credit risk and liquidity risk.

 The Company's focus is to ensure liquidity which is sufficient to meet the Company's operational requirements.
-The Company monitors and manages key financial risks so as to minimise potential adverse effects on its financial performance.
+The Company monitors and manages key financial risks so as to minimize potential adverse effects on its financial performance.
 The Company has a risk management policy which covers the risks associated with the financial assets and liabilities.
 The details for managing each of these risks are summarised ahead.

 41.5 Market risk